 Once you’ve made your initial point of contact, how you proceed is important.
 Because most texting happens through phones, it’s important that you follow up your initial text with a method of contact the candidate can easily get to on their phone.
 This means having a quick email address.
 But some candidates prefer to go straight to the application process, which means you need to have a mobile-optimized careers website.
 Unfortunately, only 20% of recruiters have a website optimized for phones, making it difficult to make the transition from first contact to application.
 Remember: Texting candidates is a powerful tool, but only if you can properly capitalize on it.

-Ready to follow up that text and transform your process?
-ClearCompany has a state-of-the-art applicant tracking system, so you can build a better talent funnel from sourcing to onboarding.
-Download our handy resource mega bundle!
+Ready to follow up that text?
+ClearCompany has a state-of-the-art Applicant Tracking System, so you can build a better talent funnel from sourcing to onboarding.
+Sign up today to try a demo of our software!

 As the head of a department in the midst of a sustained period of rapid growth, Sara has spent hundreds of hours interviewing, hiring, onboarding and assessing employees and candidates.
 She is passionate about sharing the best practices she has learned from both successes and failures in talent acquisition and management.